Fuad28/Ebay-Web-scraper/README.md

 * Beautiful Soup: Used to scrap the site
 * Requests: USed to get the html script of a page which would eventually be passed to a soup object
 * CSV module: Used to write the scraped items to a CSV file
+* concurrent module: Used the ThreadPoolExecutor of the futures subpackage of the concurrent module to speed up the script.